jaglima/sor_noworkflow/examples/blog.md

 print("Random Forest - ROC = %f, F1 = %f" % (roc_metric, f1_metric))
 ```

 After running this snippet, with our parameters rightly tagged, we have our first trial.
-Other trials can be generated by changing hyperparameters, feature transformations, models and metrics under the choice of researcher.
+Aditional trials can be generated by changing hyperparameters, feature transformations, models and metrics under the choice of researcher.

 ## NoWorkflow at the spotlight

 When calling the backward_deps('tagged_var_name'),
-we receive a list of variables that are utilized in the computation of the tagged variable.
-In this instance, when you call it with the 'roc_metric' tag, the output will include all operations that were involved in the construction of its ultimate value.
+we receive a list of variables that are involved in the computation of the tagged variable.
+In this example, if you call it with the 'roc_metric' tag, the output will include all operations that were involved in the construction of its final value.
+Lets check how it goes:

 ```python